zongben/navimark.nvim/README.md

   persist = false,

   --options: manual || auto
-  --auto: when LSP attached, stack will be autoloaded and named based on the current repository
+  --auto: When the cwd changes, if a stack has the same root_dir as the cwd, that stack will be loaded automatically
   --manual: manage stacks manually stack_mode = "manual",
 }